jarasmar/Learning_Journey_At_Makers/Week-3.md

   scenario 'attack Player 2' do
     sign_in_and_play
     click_link 'Attack'
-    expect(page).to have_content 'Dave attacked Mittens'
+    expect(page).to have_content 'Jara attacked Bigotes'
   end
 end
 ```